“hi guyz, plz help me start a goldfarm from scratch. tnx”

 Anyway, back to the serious stuff.

-Botting has been around since like, forever.
+Botting has been around since forever, especially on RuneScape.
 Back in the old days, it was a lot easier to bot due to Jagex’s anti-botting system being too ineffective; well, until they hired this guy (Mod Weath):

-Back in the day you can literally bot for months without getting a single ban.
+Back in the day, you can literally bot for months on end even with dozens of accounts without getting a single ban.
 No exaggeration on that one.
-I personally even botted 40-99 runecrafting on pre-EOC.
-I’m telling you, it used to be a lot easier.
+I personally even botted 40-99 runecrafting on pre-EOC, nonstop, and more than 10 hours a day.
+I’m telling you, it used to be A LOT easier.